 What Is A Recirculating Chiller?

-Unlike chilling with tap water, a recirculating chiller is a closed-loop system that uses the same liquid.
-Circulating the same liquid helps the user save on costs and offers a more energy-efficient option.
+A cost-effective cooling system to remove heat from an object, a chiller is a closed-loop system that uses a continuous flow of liquid.
+Circulating the same liquid rather than using tap water helps save on costs and offers a more energy-efficient option.

 How Does a Recirculating Chiller Work?

-A recirculating chiller creates a high-pressure flow with the help of coolant fluid or refrigerant to lower and maintain a specific temperature.
+A chiller creates a high-pressure flow with the help of coolant fluid or refrigerant to lower and maintain a specific temperature.
 Rather than strictly cooling down a component, the chiller removes heat from an object.

 The process starts with the refrigerant, which enters an evaporator and becomes a low-pressure gas.
-The gas then fills a compressor and changes it to a high temperature, high-pressure gas.
+The gas then fills a compressor and changes it to a high-temperature, high-pressure gas.
 That heat is then transferred to another water supply and dispelled through a condenser where it becomes a high-pressure liquid.
 The same liquid enters an expansion valve which lowers both the temperature and gas, sending the refrigerant back into a gaseous state.

-Types of Recirculating Chiller
+Types of Chillers

 While the chilling process largely stays the same, one step may change depending on the type of condenser.
 A recirculating chiller may use either an air-cooled or water-cooled condenser to perform the chilling cycle.